natcap/invest.users-guide/source/carbonstorage.rst

   5      Open/urban          5       5       15     2
   ====== ================== ======= ======= ====== ======

-4. **Future landcover** (optional -- required for valuation): A raster with a LULC code for each cell.
-The dataset should be projected in meters and the projection used should be defined.

-5. **REDD landcover scenario**  (optional -- required for valuation): A raster with a LULC code for each cell.
-The dataset should be projected in meters and the projection used should be defined.
+- **Future landcover** (required for sequestration and valuation): Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class. *All values in this raster MUST have corresponding entries in the Carbon Pools table.*

+- **Future Landcover Calendar Year** (required for sequestration and valuation): The year depicted by the Future LULC map, for use in calculating sequestration and economic values.

+- **REDD Policy** (required for REDD sequestration and valuation): Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class. *All values in this raster MUST have corresponding entries in the Carbon Pools table.*

-6. **Economic data** (optional -- required for valuation):
+- **Economic data** (required for valuation):

-	a. **Value of a sequestered ton of carbon** (*V* in the equation below), in dollars per metric ton of elemental carbon (not CO\ :sub:`2`).
-If the social value of CO\ :sub:`2`\ e is $Y per metric ton, then the social value of C is $(3.67*Y) per metric ton (Labeled "Price of carbon per metric ton (optional)" in the tool interface.)
-For applications interested in estimating the total value of carbon sequestration, we recommend value estimates based of damage costs associated with the release of an additional ton of carbon (the social cost of carbon (SCC).
+	* **Price/Metric ton of carbon** (*V* in the equation below): Price given in currency per metric ton of *elemental carbon (not CO\ :sub:`2`)*.
+For applications interested in estimating the total value of carbon sequestration, we recommend value estimates based on damage costs associated with the release of an additional ton of carbon - the social cost of carbon (SCC).
 Stern (2007), Tol (2009), and Nordhaus (2007a) present estimates of SCC.
 For example, two SCC estimates we have used from Tol (2009) are $66 and $130 (in 2010 US dollars) (Polasky et al. 2010).

-	b. **Market discount rate** (*r* in the equation below), which reflects society's preference for immediate benefits over future benefits (labeled "Market discount rate (%) (optional)" in the tool interface).
-The default value in the interface is 7% per year, which is one of the market discount rates recommended by the U.S. government for cost-benefit evaluation of environmental projects.
-However, this rate will depend on the country and landscape being evaluated.
+	* **Market discount in Price of Carbon** (*r* in the equation below): An integer percentage value which reflects society's preference for immediate benefits over future benefits.
+One default value is 7% per year, which is one of the market discount rates recommended by the U.S. government for cost-benefit evaluation of environmental projects.
+However, this rate will depend on the country and landscape being evaluated, and should be selected based on local requirements.
 Philosophical arguments have been made for using a lower discount rate when modeling climate change related dynamics, which users may consider using.
 If the rate is set equal to 0% then monetary values are not discounted.

-	c. **Annual rate of change in the price of carbon** (*c* in the equation below), which adjusts the value of sequestered carbon as the impact of emissions on expected climate change-related damages changes over time.
-The default value in the interface is 0% (labeled "The annual rate of change in the price of carbon (%) (optional)" in the tool interface).
-However, setting this rate greater than 0% suggests that the societal value of carbon sequestered in the future is less than the value of carbon sequestered now.
-It has been widely argued that GHG emissions need to be curtailed immediately to avoid crossing a GHG atmospheric concentration threshold that would lead to a 3 degree Celsius or greater change in global average temperature by 2105.Some argue that such a temperature change would lead to major disruptions in economies across the world (Stern et al. 2006).
+	* **Annual rate of change in the price of carbon** (*c* in the equation below): An integer percentage value which adjusts the value of sequestered carbon as the impact of emissions on expected climate change-related damages changes over time.
+Setting this rate greater than 0% suggests that the societal value of carbon sequestered in the future is less than the value of carbon sequestered now.
+It has been widely argued that GHG emissions need to be curtailed immediately to avoid crossing a GHG atmospheric concentration threshold that would lead to a 3 degree Celsius or greater change in global average temperature by 2105.
+Some argue that such a temperature change would lead to major disruptions in economies across the world (Stern et al. 2006).
 Therefore, any mitigation in GHG emissions that occurs many years from now may have no effect on whether or not this crucial concentration threshold is passed.
 If this is the case, C sequestration in the far future would be relatively worthless and a carbon discount rate greater than zero is warranted.
 Alternatively, setting the annual rate of change less than 0% (e.g., -2%) suggests that the societal value of carbon sequestered in the future is greater than the value of carbon sequestered now (this is a separate issue than the value of money in the future, a dynamic accounted for with the market discount rate).
 This may be the case if the damages associated with climate change in the future accelerate as the concentration of GHGs in the atmosphere increases.

  The value of carbon sequestration over time for a given parcel *x* is: